zsparal/api-documentation/source/guides/mollie-components/overview.rst

 element.unmount()
 -----------------
 Removes the element from the DOM.
-Note that state—such as input values—is not preserved when re-mounting.
+Note that state — such as input values — is not preserved when re-mounting.

 Javascript
 ^^^^^^^^^^